 Most commercial general liability (CGL) policies include product liability insurance.
 This type of coverage helps pay for lawsuits and other financial losses related to defective products, labeling errors that harm customers, and other product risks.

-If someone sues a business owner or employee over slander, libel, false arrest, or copyright infringement, general liability insurance can help pay for legal defense costs and any resulting settlement or judgment.
+If someone sues a business owner or employee over slander, libel, invasion of privacy, or copyright infringement, general liability insurance can help pay for legal defense costs and any resulting settlement or judgment.

-General liability insurance typically costs an average of $42 per month.
-This is based on the average cost of a general liability insurance policy.
-And 29% of Insureon’s small business customers pay less than $30 per month for their policies.
+General liability insurance typically costs $42 per month, based on the average for Insureon's small business customers.
+And 29% pay less than $30 per month for their policies.

-Most companies need this insurance, including limited liability companies (LLCs), especially if you rent or own an office or commercial space.
-Even if that doesn't apply to you, small businesses that work directly with clients and customers benefit from general liability insurance.
+Most companies need general liability insurance, especially if you rent or own an office or commercial space.
+Any small business that interacts with clients and customers will benefit from general liability insurance, even if you work from home.

 This insurance policy can keep your company financially stable if you’re sued by a customer or competitor.
 Because general liability insurance provides such important coverage, most small business owners buy the policy right after they start their business.